Akumal with Kids: Where to See Sea Turtles in Mexico's Riviera Maya

 Akumal Bay is the easiest place in Mexico to snorkel with wild green sea turtles - here is the family playbook for getting the experience right.

-The Rules: How Akumal Snorkeling Actually Works
+The Rules - How Akumal Snorkeling Actually Works

 The bay is divided into zones.
 The shallow swimming area near the public beach is open to anyone for swimming and wading.
 The seagrass turtle zones farther out require a licensed guide, a life jacket, and a 55-minute time limit.
 Groups are capped at six swimmers per guide.
-Sessions run 8 a.m. to 5 p.m. only.
+Sessions run 8 am to 5 pm only.

-The Best Time of Day for Turtle Encounters
+The Best Time of Day for Turtles

 The shallow swimming area is genuinely toddler-friendly - calm, gradual, and protected by a reef out at the bay mouth that breaks any surf.
 Toddlers cannot do the turtle tour (life jackets are sized for older kids), but they will be perfectly happy splashing in the wave-free shallows while the older kids snorkel.
 We brought a pop-up beach tent and rotated kid duty between parents.
+Camila was three on her first Akumal day and Brian and I traded off.

 What Ages Can Do the Turtle Snorkel?

-Yal-ku Lagoon: The Perfect Backup Plan
+Yal-ku Lagoon - The Perfect Backup

 Where to Eat in Akumal Village

 La Buena Vida is the iconic palapa restaurant on Half Moon Bay (north end of Akumal) with kid-sized seafood and a swing set in the sand.
 La Cueva del Pescador in the village does excellent shrimp tacos and ceviche on a budget.
-Turtle Bay Cafe and Bakery is the breakfast spot - smoothies, French toast, and coffee for the parents before the 8 a.m. snorkel run.
+Turtle Bay Cafe and Bakery is the breakfast spot - smoothies, French toast, and coffee for the parents before the 8 am snorkel run.
 All three have kids menus.

 Where to Stay in Akumal With Kids

 Akumal is small and most lodging is condo or villa rental.
 Las Casitas Akumal sits steps from the public beach with kitchenettes and a pool.
 Hotel Akumal Caribe is the older established hotel right on the sand.
-Grand Bahia Principe Akumal is the all-inclusive option - a sprawling resort with kids clubs, pools, and shuttle service to the village.
+Grand Bahia Principe Akumal is the all-inclusive - a sprawling resort with kids clubs, pools, and shuttle service to the village.
 Many families day-trip from Playa del Carmen or Tulum and stay there for nightlife and food variety.
-Up to you - Akumal at night is sleepy.
+Up to you.
+Akumal at night is sleepy.

-Akumal Plus: Other Things to Do With Kids
+Akumal Plus - Other Things to Do With Kids

 Aktun Chen